 There is no specific cap on the number of Principals; it is governed by open roles and decisions about the organisation’s structure.
 To advance to Principal Engineer either a position needs to become vacant, or a new Principal Engineer role must be created, typically when forming a new team, significantly expanding an existing one, or some other significant change occurs in a technology group’s circumstances.

-Post Beta, we do aim to include competencies for Principal Engineers within the FT engineering competencies, to act as a guide for recruiting managers and existing Senior 2 Engineers.
+We do aim to include competencies for Principal Engineers within the FT engineering competencies, to act as a guide for recruiting managers and existing Senior 2 Engineers.

 Assuming that competencies from earlier levels are met means that we do not need to duplicate competencies across different levels.